 - Remote Control – Control it without standing up from your chair or couch.

-- Flame Effect Ambiance – Enjoy realism just like a traditional fireplace if you invest in high end electric fireplaces.
+- Flame Effect Ambiance – Enjoy realism just like a traditional large electric fireplace if you invest in high end electric fireplaces.

 Which Fireplace Types That Are Electric Are Available and Which Fireplace Units Make The Best Focal Point To Put In a Brand New Home or To Do an Interior Design Fixer Upper Remodel Using Farmhouse Mantle Decor and Other Fireplace Mantel Designs and Decorating Ideas?